siggame/Cerveau/src/web/README.md

-# website/
+# web/

-This should contain all the code and files needed for the Cerveau website (web interface) to work.
-In a tradditional NodeJS project this all might be considered the 'app', but given Cerveau servces web browsers and game clients we have cleared up the differences between this website/ directory and the gameplay/ directory.
+This should contain all the code and files needed for the Cerveau web interface to work.

+The web interface and API are a simple Express app serving web pages using handlebars for the templating engine, and exposing a RESTful API via Express.

+In a traditional Node.js project, this all might be considered the 'app';
+however the gameplay server is more of the traditional part of this "app".

 Do not duplicate code.
-If anything code needs to be shared between the web and game services consider moving it to `../utilities/`.
+If anything code needs to be shared between the web and game services consider moving it to `../utils/`, or to the root of this directory.